andriusch/blueprints_boy/docs/_posts/2010-10-01-attributes.markdown

 Attributes are automatically merged with options at build time, so given blueprints above, this test would pass:

 {% highlight ruby %}
-it "should merge options to attributes" do build :big_apple => {:size => 'small'}
+it "merges options to attributes" do build :big_apple => {:size => 'small'}
   expect(@big_apple.name).to eq('apple')
   # Note that passed options overwrite attributes